amanzi/amanzi/spack-repo/README.md

         modules:
           - openmpi/4.1.2/gcc-11.2.0
 ```
-The first line above can be omitted if other specs are already present in the packages.yaml file.
+The line `packages:` above can be omitted if other specs are already present in the packages.yaml file.

 Note that if you ran spack external find the above spec may have been added to the packages.yaml file and look like this

 ```